Research Themes

 The complexity of enzyme catalysis, consisting of ligand recognition and exquisite discrimination followed by rapid catalytic turnover, has traditionally been difficult to study.
 Recent developments in molecular modelling of macromolecules and powerful molecular biological methodologies now offer new approaches for improving our understanding of enzyme structure-function relationships.
 Our research program combines these methodologies to explore the fundamentals of enzyme catalysis.
 The benefits of better understanding enzyme catalysis are numerous: we are gaining a better understanding of enzyme-based drug resistances and are modifying enzymes for synthetic applications.
 Currently, there is a pressing need for development of complementary strategies to provide greater detail about the nature of enzyme-ligand interactions for applications including drug design and biocatalysis.
 To improve our capacity to modify enzymes for synthetic purposes, we are gaining additional insight into the plasticity of enzyme active sites by distinguishing the elements that are indispensable for function from those that can be altered.
 We develop and apply methodologies that enhance the speed, power and information-content of the various steps implicated in enzyme engineering.

-R67 dihydrofolate reductase: a new source of antibiotic resistance
+Type B Dihydrofolate reductase (DfrB): a new source of antibiotic resistance

-We observed that a variety of small aromatic compounds offer millimolar range inhibition of DfrB1, which is consistent with the proposed “primitive” nature of its relatively promiscuous binding site (Schmitzer et al. (2004)).
-By those means, small aromatic molecules of 150−250 g/mol (fragments) inhibiting DfrB1 selectively in the low millimolar range were identified.
-Weakly inhibiting molecules provided the basis for testing compounds of greater complexity, which provided an increase in affinity from millimolar to micromolar.
-More complex, symmetrical bis-benzimidazoles and a bis-carboxyphenyl procured selective inhibition of the target in the low micromolar range (Ki = 2−4 μM).
-Molecular docking using our high-resolution crystal structure (Yachnin et al. (2011)) offered insights into the binding mode of these inhibitors.
-Importantly, we screened the human dihydrofolate reductase in parallel with DfrB1 to identify compounds with the best prospects for selective inhibition.
-Thus, we identified a new class of selective, symmetrical, and competitive inhibitors of DfrB1.
-We are currently working on the next generation of DfrB inhibitors.
+Although DfrB confers resistance to the antibiotic trimethoprim, there is still no antibiotic that targets DfrB.
+We have also reported the first specific inhibitors of this emerging drug target, obtained through fragment-based design (Bastien et al. (2012)).
+We observed that a variety of small aromatic compounds offer millimolar inhibition of DfrB1, which is consistent with the proposed “primitive” nature of its relatively promiscuous binding site (Schmitzer et al. (2004)).
+By these means, small aromatic molecules of 150-250 g/mol (fragments) selectively inhibiting DfrB1 in the low millimolar range were identified.
+The weakly inhibitory molecules served as a basis for testing more complex compounds, which allowed an increase in affinity from the millimolar to the micromolar range.
+More complex symmetrical bis-benzimidazoles and a bis-carboxyphenyl allowed selective inhibition of the target in the low micromolar range (Ki = 2-4 μM) (Yachnin et al. (2011)).
+We are currently working on the next generation of DfrB inhibitors, testing both covalent and competitive inhibitors that combine our previous work and our knowledge of natural ligands for this enzyme.

 Engineering cytochrome P450 enzymes for industrial applications